Accounting is the language of businessWarren Buffet

 One of the biggest challenges of running a business is the need to understand and leverage accounting.
 An understanding of accounting for startups will help run and understand the business better.
 As conveyed by the quote above, it’s indeed a language for businesses and a means to convey the health and aspects of the business through it.

 While as an individual, we typically deal only in cash.
-A business can have revenue, bookings and obligations/costs associated with it that occur over a long period of time (a few years).
+On the other hand, a business can have revenue, bookings and obligations/costs associated with it that occur over a long period of time (a few years).
 The typical cash-based accounting of things does not quite reflect the story completely and you need to rely on accrual-based accounting.

 Accounting like code(programming) has certain standards like GAAP and FRS.
 However, plenty of aspects are open to interpretation and this is where the creative aspect comes in.
 Due to this, companies often try and present the best picture possible without completely letting in on the risks and assumptions made.